A review by Scott Dumas

 They have two simple subscription plans: one for individuals at $99 and one for businesses with more than one employee for $199.
 There’s also a marketplace for individual licenses which I’ll talk more about in a minute.

-Update: Now, there is a new, Pay As You Go membership options that allows you to purchase 5 downloads without committing to the annual subscription.
+Update: Now, there is a new, Pay As You Go membership option that allows you to purchase 5 downloads without the annual subscription.
 Learn more

 How to search for the music you need

 When you come to their homepage you can find your music in a couple different ways.
 You can search for some keywords if you have something specific in mind or browse by category, then preview each track that comes up.

 They all have a general category listed on their thumbnail as well as a the track length, sound waves and a range of genres listed above, so you can have some idea of what to expect before hitting the play button to listen to it.